 There are several different classes of medications that are often used to treat panic disorder.
 All of these types of medications can help reduce anxiety, but do so in different ways and with different side effects and risks.

-Consult your doctor if you believe you have any of the symptoms related to this disorder and discuss the benefits and risks of any medication or therapy that could potentially be used to treat your symptoms.
+Consult your doctor if you believe you have any of the symptoms related to this disorder and discuss the benefits and risks of any medication or therapy.